-- Conduct a detailed check on providers when they join our provider network. - Monitor our network to make sure you have access to all types of healthcare services. - Offer education and programs about your general healthcare and specific diseases. - Remind you to see your doctor for well visits and get preventive tests. - Investigate your concerns about healthcare services you received.
+- Conduct a detailed check on providers when they join our provider network - Monitor our network to make sure you have access to all types of healthcare services - Offer education and programs about your general healthcare and specific diseases - Remind you to see your doctor for well visits and get preventative tests - Investigate your concerns about healthcare services you received

 NH Healthy Families believes your input can help improve our services.
 We send out a member survey each year asking you questions about your experience with health care and the services you are receiving.
 If you receive a survey, we hope you will take the time to send us your answers.
-For more information on the QI Program, please visit our website at www.NHhealthyfamilies.com.
+For more information about the Quality Improvement Program or if you would like a copy of the program, call the Member Services department a 1-866-769-3085 or visit our website at www.NHhealthyfamilies.com we also provide preventive services recommended by the American Academy of Pediatrics Bright Futures Program.